 Historically, we raised capital by issuing secured non-convertible debentures called "Muthoot Gold Bonds" on a private placement basis.
 Proceeds from our issuance of Muthoot Gold Bonds formed a significant source of funds for our Gold Loan business.
 The RBI through its circular RBI/2012-13/560 DNBD(PD) CC No. 330/03.10.001/2012-13 dated June 27, 2013 and RBI/2013-14/115 DNBS(PD) CC No.349/03.10.001/2013-14 dated July 02, 2013 issued various guidelines with respect to raising money through private placements by NBFCs in the form of non-convertible debentures.
 These guidelines include restrictions on the number of investors in an issue to 49 investors, minimum subscription amounts ₹ 2.5 million per investor and prohibition on providing loan against own debentures.
-This has resulted in limiting our ability to raise capital by making private placements of debentures in India.
-Since the change in regulations in July 2013, we have raised ₹ 56,322.04 million in debentures issued under the public issue route.
+This has resulted in limiting our ability to raise capital by making private placements of debentures issued under the public issue route.
 We are focusing our efforts on ensuring that upon maturity existing private placement debenture holders subscribe to debentures we issue through the public issue route.
-As of December 31, 2016, 0.36 million high net-worth and retail individuals had invested in our secured and unsecured debentures (subordinated debt).
+As of December 31, 2017, 1.92 million high net-worth and retail individuals had invested in our secured and unsecured debentures (subordinated debt).

 We also rely on bank loans and subordinated debt instruments as our sources of funds.
-As of March 31, 2016, we had $\stackrel{\texttt{T}}{\underbrace{}}$ 40,908.85 million in outstanding Muthoot Gold Bonds and $\stackrel{\texttt{T}}{\underbrace{}}$ 145,500.65 million in other borrowings.
+As of March 31, 2017, we had $\overline{\xi}$ 25,190.08 million in outstanding Muthoot Gold Bonds and $\overline{\xi}$ 185,769.55 million in other borrowings.
 We also raise capital by issuing commercial paper and listed and credit rated non-convertible debentures under private placement mode or through public issues to various institutional corporate, high net worth and retail investors.

 Our customers are typically small businessmen, vendors, traders, farmers and salaried individuals, who for reasons of convenience, accessibility or necessity, avail of our credit facilities by pledging their gold jewelry with us rather than by taking loans from banks and other financial institutions.
 We provide retail loan products, primarily comprising Gold Loans.
 Our Gold Loans have a maximum 12 month term.
-Our average disbursed Gold Loan amount outstanding was ₹ 36,639 per loan account as of March 31, 2016.
-For the year ended March 31, 2016 our retail loan portfolio earned, on an average, interest of 1.64% per month, or 19.72% per annum.
+Our average disbursed Gold Loan amount outstanding was ₹ 37,186 per loan account as of March 31, 2017.
+For the year ended March 31, 2017 our loan portfolio earned, on an average, interest of 1.79% per month, or 21.43% per annum.